mcohen01/node-quickbooks/README.md

 <a name="reportBalanceSheet" />
 #### reportBalanceSheet(options, callback)

-Retrieves the BalanceSheet Report from Quickbooks
+Retrieves the BalanceSheet Report from QuickBooks

 __Arguments__